itReverie/itR-WeatherApp/README.md

-itR-WeatherApp
+#AndroidWeatherApp
 ==============

-This app retrieves information from a third party API and renders the weather according the postal code.
+This Android app retrieves information from a third party API and renders the weather according the postal code.

 Android concpets implemented:
 - Intents: Explicit, Implicit, Shared and Broadcast.